About Urolink

 2022

 In 2022, 20 years after the publication of a special Urolink supplement, the BJUI agreed to publish two editorials and 12 papers about Urolink's activity in sub-Saharan Africa (sSA).
-This resource, "Urolink 20 years on", was written by twenty UK or US-based contributors, 15 from LMICs in sSA, and was edited by Steve Payne.
+This resource, "Urolink 20 years on", was written by twenty UK or US-based contributors, 15 of them from LMICs in sub-Saharan Africa, and was edited by Steve Payne.

 Today